cpoepke/mule-ee-demo/README.md

     common/mule-ee-license/src/test/resources

-Build the application in the root folder or execute
+Build the application in the root folder

     ./build.sh

+or

     ./build.bat